projects, centres and duties

 Ongoing projects, centres and duties

-am currently teaching in the following semester (block) courses:
+am currently teaching and responsible for the following semester

 Ongoing PhD projects (main supervisor)